 Oklahoma colleges and universities offer outstanding high school students the opportunity to get a head start on college.
 Students who meet admission standards can participate in concurrent enrollment and earn college credit while in school.
 Students participating in home-school instruction may enroll concurrently under the same admission standards.
 By policy, 17-year-old home-schooled students are classified seniors, and 16-year-old students are classified as juniors.
-High school seniors who meet the eligibility requirements are entitled to receive tuition waivers for up to 18 credit hours and high school juniors can receive tuition waivers up to 9 credit hours, subject to available funding.
+High school seniors may be eligible for a tuition waiver of up to six credit hours per semester for their concurrent courses at Oklahoma colleges and universities.
 The tuition waiver does not cover the cost of mandatory fees at most schools.